-Some people treat their cars like their home away from home, but it shouldn’t act as a storage unit.
+Some people treat their cars like their home away from home, but they shouldn't act as a mobile storage unit.
 Reina says large items in your car could block your visibility, creating dangerous blind spots and limiting your view for backing up.
-If there’s an emergency or an accident, anything not bolted down could easily move around your car and injure someone if you brake rapidly, he says.
+If there's an emergency or an accident, anything not bolted down could easily move around your car and injure someone if you brake rapidly.
 Plus, storing items in plain sight can make you a target for theft.
-These are the 15 things you should never leave in your car.
+Here are the 15 things you should never leave in your car.

 Blasting music with the windows down

-In addition to annoying other drivers, playing loud music with your windows down in your car serves as another distraction.
-Much like earphones, driving with loud music distracts drivers from hearing important noises going on around you, Reina says.
-Having the windows down isn’t dangerous on its own, but drivers who blast the AC or heat at the same time could be even more distracted.
+In addition to annoying other drivers, playing loud music with your windows down car serves as another distraction.
+Much like earphones, driving with loud music can drown out potentially significant outside sounds the driver should be aware of, Reina says.

 Picking your nose